Angel Heart October 18, 2018

 1 Hr., 53 Mins.

-Johnny Favorite — a moniker catchier than Sinatra’s, sexier than a film noir hero’s.
+a crooner who called himself Johnny Favorite — a moniker catchier than Sinatra’s, sexier than a film noir hero’s.
 Louis is positive that Johnny’s long dead; he was last seen in a private hospital on the outskirts of the city, where his war injuries were being tended to and from where he was never officially released.
 Because he stands to collect mysterious collateral if Johnny were to officially be declared dead, though, Louis finds himself no longer in the mood to sit around and hope for the best.

 Louis, the kind of person who’s made a habit out of keeping his private affairs on the down low — he’s affiliated, it seems, with an occultist organization — hires Harry Angel (Mickey Rourke), a pretty-faced, hard-bodied private dick based in New York City, to track Johnny’s whereabouts.
 Since Louis thinks the aforementioned hospital is issuing falsified reports, Harry will have to start there.
 Seems like a simple-enough case; Harry, the type who generally avoids inquiries Sam Spade would have the audacity to see through, figures the investigation will wrap up in a month or two, just to his liking.